Komodo

 Komodo National Park is safe to visit with proper precautions and adherence to park regulations.
 Always stay with a licensed ranger, maintain a safe distance from Komodo dragons, and wear appropriate clothing and footwear for trekking.
 Be aware of strong currents if participating in water activities.

-🛵Road safetyKomodo52
+Road safetyKomodo52

-Road risk in Labuan Bajo and around Komodo is driven by motorcycles, narrow roads, limited lighting outside the town centre, and increased traffic around Komodo Airport and the harbour.
+Road risk in Labuan Bajo and around Komodo is driven by motorcycles, narrow roads, limited lighting outside the town center, and increased traffic around Komodo Airport and the harbor.
 Indonesia's road fatality rate remains high by international standards.
 Visitors frequently rent scooters despite uneven road conditions and limited trauma care capacity compared with Bali.
 Use a helmet, avoid riding after dark outside central Labuan Bajo, and use licensed drivers for longer trips.

 Last checked on: June 2026

-👩Solo female safetyKomodo74
+Solo female safetyKomodo74

 Last checked on: June 2026